 Transfer dough to a well-floured counter.
 Using your well-floured hands, knead dough to form a smooth, round ball, about 30 seconds.
 Place dough seam side down in a lightly greased large bowl, and cover tightly with plastic wrap.
 Let rise until doubled in size, 1 to 1 1/2 hours.
 (Unrisen dough can be refrigerated for at lease 8 hours or up to 16 hours; let dough sit at room temperature for 1 hour before shaping.)

-Using stand mixer fitted with paddle, beat cream cheese, sugar, flour, and lemon zest on low speed until smooth, about 1 minute.
-Add ricotta and beat until just combined, about 30 seconds.
+Using stand mixer fitted with paddle, beat cream cheese, sugar, flour, vanilla, and salt on low speed until smooth, about 1 minute.
+Scrape down the sides of the bowl, add 1 teaspoon of lemon juice, and mix to combine.
+Taste filling – you are looking for the lemon juice to brighten the filling, but not make it taste like lemon.
+Add more juice if needed.
 Transfer to bowl, cover with plastic, and refrigerate until ready to use.

 Combine flour, sugar, and butter in bowl and rub between fingers until mixture resembles wet sand.
 Cover with plastic and refrigerate until ready to use.